Exposing a fibre-based dual-readout calorimeter to a positron beam: Results

 \subsection{Positron selection}

-Despite a beam configuration optimised to yield positronss, the beam of the H8 beam line at CERN contained in general positrons, muons and hadrons, in proportions which are strongly energy dependent.
+Despite a beam configuration optimised to yield positrons, the beam of the H8 beam line at CERN contained in general positrons, muons and hadrons, in proportions which are strongly energy dependent.
 The definition of a procedure to select positrons was necessary.
-The first step in data selection was the definition of a fiducial area for the impact of the beam on the calorimeter ensuring good containment of the beam in $\M{0}$.
+The first step was the definition of a fiducial area for the impact of the beam on the calorimeter ensuring good containment of the beam in $\M{0}$.

-Due to a malfunctioning, the DWCs were determined to have a space resolution of about 2 mm, not adequate for studies of the dependence of the calorimeter response on the impact point and angle of the beam.
-The chambers were thus only used to clean the beam spot by requiring that the radius of the beam in both chamber was smaller than 15~mm, and that for both coordinates, the difference of the coordinates measured in the two chambers was less than $3\ \mathrm{mm}$.
+Due to a malfunctioning, the DWCs were determined to have a space resolution of about 2~mm, not adequate for studies of the dependence of the calorimeter response on the impact point and angle of the beam.
+The chambers were thus only used to clean the beam spot by requiring that the radius of the beam in both chambers was smaller than 15~mm, and that for both coordinates, the difference of the coordinates measured in the two chambers was less than $3\ \mathrm{mm}$.

 Studies which require a precise knowledge of the position of the shower inside the calorimeter are based on the barycentre of the shower (\Xcalo,\Ycalo).
-This variable is calculated from the formula:
+These variables are defined as:

 where the sum runs on all of the 320 fibres in $\M{0}$, $E_i$ is the energy deposited in each fibre, with coordinates ($x_i$, $y_i$).
-In order to guarantee good containment in the central module, a selection was applied event-by-event to the position of the barycentre.
+In order to guarantee good containment in the central module, an event-by-event selection was applied to the position of the barycentre.